-Mean scores by tests and mean composite scores compared to district average, to state average, and to national levels as appropriate.
-In addition, the percentage of students meeting college benchmarks by subject area and for the composite score will be reported and compared to district average, to state, and to national levels as appropriate.
+Mean scores by tests and mean composite scores are compared to district average, to state average, and to national levels as appropriate.
+In addition, the percentage of students meeting college benchmarks by subject area and for the composite score will be reported and compared to district average, state, and national levels as appropriate.